-How the Doctrine of Discovery started us in the wrong direction, and how tribal sovereignty and the UN Declaration on the Rights of Indigenous Peoples get us back on course.
+How the Doctrine of Discovery started the early European settlers on Turtle Island in the wrong direction, and how tribal sovereignty and the UN Declaration on the Rights of Indigenous Peoples can map a different course.

 The Doctrine of Discovery, In the Name of Christ: A 43-minute documentary created for Mennonites, and produced by Eclectic Reel.
 The film, available on YouTube at the link above, explores the basis of the Doctrine in Christian theology, its continuing effects on Indigenous Peoples, and steps that Christians might take to remove its power.
 The film features interviews with Indigenous scholars, leaders and activists from around the world, as well as Christian theologians and pastors.
 Made for wider Christian audiences in addition to the Mennonites.
 A study guide and related materials are also available on line.